mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/duration/index.md

 | `P0D`              | Zero                                                                     |

 > [!NOTE]
 > According to the ISO 8601-1 standard, weeks are not allowed to appear together with any other units, and durations can only be positive.
-As extensions to the standard, ISO 8601-2 allows a sign character at the start of the string, and allows combining weeks with other units.
+As extensions to the standard, ISO 8601-2, which Temporal uses, allows a sign character at the start of the string, and allows combining weeks with other units.
 Therefore, if your duration is serialized to a string like `P3W1D`, `+P1M`, or `-P1M`, note that other programs may not accept it.

 ### Calendar durations